-They are made from corn masa flour which is also what tortillas and pupusas are made from.
+Gorditas are made from corn masa flour which is also what corn tortillas are made from.

-However, gorditas are a little fatter than tortillas because they are opened up and stuffed with delicious fillings.
+However, gorditas are made a little thicker than tortillas because they are opened up and stuffed with delicious fillings.

 Gorditas are very similar to pupusas and arepas.